 Easter retail ecommerce review.
-SwiftERM email marketing software offers some insights into this year’s retail Easter parade.
+SwiftERM the software that predicts imminent consumer purchases offers some insights into this year’s retail Easter parade.

 - British consumers spent an estimated £775 million last year on Easter-related products such as food and beverages, chocolates, greeting cards, decorations and flowers.
 We estimate that Brits will spend around £500 million on Easter items at food retailers alone this year.
 Compare that to the $18.2 billion US consumer’s spent.